 - Customer orientation (chapter 3) addresses Cembra's aim of providing high customer value and setting ourselves apart through our outstanding and transparent services as well as our operational excellence.
 Cembra's offerings are designed to meet current clients' needs and address changes in customers' financial behaviour.
-Being a reliable provider of access to financial services, we offer high value for our retail customers, particularly in the credit card business. - Quality and integrity of products and services (chapter 4) covers the responsible provision of financing products and services that adhere to strict safety standards.
-We are aware of the fact that our products can significantly impact the financial situation of customers, and as a consequence we are highly responsible for our customers' financial situation. - People and development (chapter 5) comprises recruitment, education and training, personal development, health promotion, work-life balance, diversity management and embedding Cembra's corporate values.
-These aspects directly impact the lives of employees and their families. - Environmental stewardship (chapter 6) is achieved by optimising processes and outputs that have an environmental impact.
-It is addressed both within the Bank (direct impact) and in the area of vehicle financing (indirect impact). - Business integrity (chapter 7) covers compliance with laws and regulations, as well as governance, risk management practices, and ethical business conduct.
+Being a reliable provider of access to specific financial services, we offer high value for our retail customers. - Quality and integrity of products and services (chapter 4) covers the responsible provision of financing products and services that adhere to strict safety standards.
+Access to financial services, taking into account individual situations, can have a positive impact on customers' personal lives.
+Our overall goal is to provide customers with the amount of credit that suits their individual situation.
+Cembra aims to prevent customers from taking on too much debt, as this would not only have a negative impact on our customers' personal lives but also could affect Cembra's credit default risk. - People and development (chapter 5) includes recruitment, education and training, personal development, health promotion, work-life balance, diversity management and embedding Cembra's corporate values.
+These aspects directly impact the work and lives of employees and their families.
+Our employees are one of our most important stakeholder groups.
+Their commitment and contributions enable us to be a successful bank in Switzerland. - Environmental stewardship (chapter 6) is achieved by optimising processes and outputs that have an environmental impact.
+It is addressed both within the Group (direct impact) and in the area of financing (indirect impact). - Business integrity (chapter 7) covers compliance with laws and regulations, as well as governance, risk management practices, human rights, combating corruption, and ethical business conduct.
 It also covers the protection and security of customers' privacy, limiting the potentially negative impacts with regard to their personal data.

 Community engagement (chapter 8) was not considered a material topic by our stakeholders.
-Nevertheless, Cembra has been committed to a number of community-related and philanthropic activities since 2003, and we continue to report on this engagement.
-"Corporate governance" and "incentives and the compensation framework" have combined because incentives and compensation are commonly regarded as an aspect of corporate governance by external stakeholders, especially by proxy advisors and other governance specialists.
-Details of these topics are included in the Corporate Governance Report (see page 67) and the Compensation Report (see page 96).
+Nevertheless, Cembra has been committed to a number of community-related and philanthropic activities since 2003, and we report on this engagement in chapter 8.
+The topics "Corporate governance" and "incentives and the compensation framework" were combined because incentives and compensation are commonly regarded as an aspect of corporate governance by external stakeholders, especially by proxy advisors and other governance specialists.
+Details of these topics are included in the Corporate Governance Report and in the Compensation Report.

-The Sustainability Committee reviewed and confirmed the most relevant sustainability themes in January 2023.
+In December 2023, the Sustainability Committee reviewed the stakeholder assessment and the prioritisation of material topics and confirmed the most relevant sustainability themes.

-Commitments, performance measures and assessment 2022
+Commitments, performance measures and assessment 2023